SlidingSteven/SecurityQuestionEvaluator/README.md

 ## TODO
-* Research common security questions and determine what is weak/strong ...Compile a list of websites that use security questions.
+* Research common security questions and determine what is weak/strong

+	Compile a list of websites that use security questions.
 Looking for banks, emails, social media accounts for a starting point.
-...Google has done research on this that may be useful for getting started.
+	Google has done research on this that may be useful for getting started.

-* Build a flask app to evaluate all questions on a website given a URL ...User should input a url and we will automatically scrape the HTML on the page using Python to find security questions and extract them.
+* Build a flask app to evaluate all questions on a website given a URL

+...User should input a url and we will automatically scrape the HTML on the page using Python to find security questions and extract them.
 ...* We will need to first make a simple flask app ...* Next need some front end constructed